Fall Perennials E - O

 Helianthus salicifolius, willowleaf sunflower, Zones 5-9.
 Willowleaf sunflower is similar to swamp sunflower, but has narrower leaves and is a bit hardier.
 'Lemon Queen,' here at the Atlanta Botanical Garden, is a good selection.
 Butterflies love it!

 Hibiscus mutabilis, Confederate rose, 7-10.
-Not a rose at all, but a mallow, Confederate rose is fascinating for its large, showy rose-like blooms that change color from white to pale pink to deep rose as the day progresses.
-There are single and double forms, and some, such as "Plenus' (shown below), or 'Rubrum' that do not change color.
+Not a rose at all, but a mallow, Confederate rose is fascinating for its large, showy rose-like blooms that change color from white to pale pink to deep rose as the day progresses.allow, There are single and double forms, and some, such as "Plenus' (shown below), or 'Rubrum' that do not change color.
 This late-summer-to-fall-blooming perennial can grow into a large, shrubby plant of up to 15.'

 Hylotelephium, sedum or stonecrop Zones 3-8.
 The taxonomists have been at it again!
 Recent DNA testing has led to reclassifications and renaming of genuses, so now these larger sedums are called hylotelephiums, which is a mouthful.
 Whatever you call them, they are the same plants and are wonderful in the fall garden with their rounded flowerheads and fleshy succulent leaves—bees and butterflies love them.
 There are several outstanding cultivars.
 'Autumn Joy' (‘Herbstfreude’) is a cornerstone of the fall border.
 The flowers change color from palest pink to rose and finally copper-red as they mature--they sort of look like pink broccoli.
 'Autumn Fire' is a newer cultivar with deeper colored rosy flowers than 'Autumn Joy' that last longer into the fall.
 ‘Frosty Morn’ is a new look in sedums with very pale pink flowers and variegated foliage.
 'Matrona' has dark wine-red stems and blue-green leaves with a hint of purple.
 The pink flowerheads, which are darker and looser than ‘Autumn Joy,’ are borne above the foliage on tall stems.
 An outstanding color combination.